tribixbite/awesome/README.md

 *   [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Short code snippets for all your development needs
 *   [animir/node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) - Atomic counters and rate limiting tools.
 Limit resource access at any scale.
 *   [discord-tickets/bot](https://github.com/discord-tickets/bot) - The most popular open-source and self-hosted ticket management bot for Discord - a free alternative to the premium and white-label plans of other popular ticketing bots.
-*   [acacode/swagger-typescript-api](https://github.com/acacode/swagger-typescript-api) - Generate the API Client for Fetch or Axios from an OpenAPI Specification
 *   [dropzone-ui/file-upload-server-side](https://github.com/dropzone-ui/file-upload-server-side) - Server side implemntation for uploading files
 *   [ashutosh1919/react-awesome-loaders](https://github.com/ashutosh1919/react-awesome-loaders) - 🚀  High quality, super responsive and completely customisable Loading Animations to insert into your website with single line of code.
 *   [gisioraelvis/nextjs-dnd-fileupload-code](https://github.com/gisioraelvis/nextjs-dnd-fileupload-code) -